-The previous action items and metrics in Figure 10 have been developed to support implementation of the recommendations laid out in this Plan.
-Metrics demonstrate progress toward achieving the vision and goals set forth in the Plan, while the recommendations outline the steps and resources needed to see progress within the metrics.
+The previous action items and metrics below have been developed to support implementation of the recommendations laid out in this Plan.
+Metrics demonstrate progress toward achieving the vision and goals set forth in the Plan, while the action items outline the steps and resources needed to see progress within the metrics.

 The metrics allow the Town to track the success of the Plan as it is implemented.
 The Town will need to track and analyze certain data points in order to accurately track the progress of each defined metric.
-Recommended metrics are described in Figure 10.
-On an annual basis, metrics should be tracked by appropriate Town departments and the results consolidated in a report prepared for Town Council.
+Recommended metrics are described in the following table.
+On an annual basis, metrics should be tracked and the results consolidated in a report prepared for Town Council.